 There are few things better than seeing 30 fully grown men going at it hammer and tong on a strip of neatly cut grass.
 Of course, it won’t be neatly cut by the end of the match when the beefy lads up front have rubbed each others noses in the mud and the nippy chaps in the backs have torn it up with side-steps, arching runs and fancy flourishes.

 What’s more, this great English game is no longer a regular fixture on your average telly at home.
-Live Rugby on TV has increasingly become the territory of Murdoch and his merry band of comrades over at Sky Sports, so for those who aren’t either fortunate enough (or rich enough) to have such delights available at home, there’s no other option but to head down to the nearest rugby pubs or sports bars to catch the best of the leather egg-chasing action.
+Live Rugby on TV has increasingly become the territory of those pay per view chaps at Sky Sports and BT, so for those who aren’t either fortunate enough to have such delights available at home, there’s no other option but to head down to the nearest rugby pubs or sports bars to catch the best of the leather egg-chasing action.